MikeLindner/bill.shorten/readme.md

 ***

 ## Bill Shorten
-Bill Shorten is the Member of the Australian Parliament for Maribyrnong.
+<p align="center">Bill Shorten is the Member of the Australian Parliament for Maribyrnong.

 Previously Leader of the Australian Labor Party he has also been National Secretary of the Australian Workers Union.

-<p align="center"> 🇦🇺 This program has nothing at all to do with Mr Shorten, other than being named for him.
+🇦🇺 This program has nothing at all to do with Mr Shorten, other than being named for him.
 On Ya Bill 👍